Scientific Research, Books, Articles, Columns, Lectures and Photographs

 Also see a coral snake up close and a rat snake striking my camera (and hand!) after causing the hawk that captured it to crash 50 feet away from where I was standing.
 Also see more about Hawaii's Mauna Loa Observatory.
 My YouTube page is here.

 The ALTAIR 8800 Introduced the Personal Computer Era See the Biography page for a photo of my Albuquerque workbench where circuits were built that led to the founding of MITS, Inc., the company that introduced the Altair 8800 microcomputer in 1975.
 The Altair was conceived, designed and developed by Ed Roberts with help from William Yates.
 I wrote the operator's manual.
-(More photos of the workbench are at www.sunandsky.org until they can be moved here.)
+(More photos of the workbench are at www.sunandsky.net until they can be moved here.)
 Paul Allen and Bill Gates moved to Albuquerque to develop software for the MITS Altair.
 There they formed Microsoft.
 Allen and Gates are the principal funders of STARTUP: Albuquerque and the Personal Computer Revolution, a permanent exhibit at the New Mexico Museum of Natural History and Science that opened 18 November 2006.
 Minnie and I attended the STARTUP opening events and spent quality time with Ed Roberts, the former president of MITS.
 See photo of MITS founders Ed Roberts, Bob Zaller and me and Microsoft cofounder Paul Allenhere.
 Ed passed away in April 2010, and the STARTUP Gallery was dedicated in his memory in January 2011.
 Science at Geronimo Creek Observatory See my hypothesis concerning the association of UV-B and avian influenza (bird flu) in Southeast Asia published in Environmental Health Perspectives.
-The Seguin USDA UV-B site will have 5 years of data in March 2009.
-My sun and sky observation site here at the field I call Geronimo Creek Observatory will have 20 years of data on 04 February 2010.
+The Seguin USDA UV-B site I manage for Colorado State University completed 10 years of measurements in March 2014.
+My sun and sky observation site here at the field I call Geronimo Creek Observatory will have 25 years of data on 04 February 2015.

 Daughter Sarah Mims won a 2005 Popular Mechanics Breakthrough Award for her discovery of living fungal spores and bacteria arriving in Texas from Yucatan.
 Sarah is featured in a NASA web site, various magazines and the book Makers.
 She was featured in a NASA exhibit at the Smithsonian Institution's National Museum of Natural History in Washington, DC.
 The Smithsonian exhibit is summarized here.
-My Radio Shack Sun & Sky Monitoring Station has now been used to monitor optical depth (haze), column water vapor and photosynthetic radiation at solar noon for 10 years.
+My Radio Shack Sun & Sky Monitoring Station has now been used to monitor optical depth (haze), column water vapor and photosynthetic radiation at solar noon for 13+ years.
 It has also been calibrated (Langley method) each year at the Mauna Loa Observatory.
 (A backup unit was also calibrated at MLO in June 2010.)
 The results show that this simple instrument is highly stable.
-A scientific paper will be written about the design of the instrument and its results after 10 years of MLO calibrations data have been acquired in 2012.
+A scientific paper will be written about the design of the instrument and its results.
 Other Sites To learn more about how it is possible to do science with no academic training (my university degree is in government), see this essay in Science.

 Scientific Research Geronimo Creek Observatory, ozone measurements, ultraviolet monitoring, smoke studies, haze measurements and biological studies.